 Solar Power Purchase Agreements typically span 10 to 25 years.
 During this period, the customer buying the electricity enjoys the benefits of solar energy without the financial burden of owning and maintaining the solar system.
 The extended contract period ensures a stable and predictable energy cost for the customer while allowing the solar provider to recoup their investment over time.

-Are there upfront costs for signing a power purchase agreement?
+Are there upfront costs for signing a power purchase agreement for solar?

 Solar PPAs generally involve minimal or no upfront costs for customers.
 This accessibility makes solar energy adoption more feasible by removing the initial financial barrier.
 The solar provider covers the installation expenses, and the customer pays for the generated electricity at an agreed-upon rate, providing a cost-effective and sustainable solution for households and businesses interested in using renewable energy.